 Eligibility for Direct Stafford Loans:

 If you are attending at least six credits this summer at CSU and have Direct Stafford Loan eligibility remaining from the 2014-2015 academic year, you should contact Campus411 All-in-1 and request a summer award determination of remaining eligibility.
 Also you need to be aware of your total loan borrowing lifetime limit because once you reach that, you are no longer eligible for loans.
-To borrower loans, you must enroll for a minimum of six credit hours.
+To borrow loans, you must enroll for a minimum of six credit hours at CSU.

 Eligibility for PLUS loans (Parents of Dependent Student):